vinhngo1907/mern-v-social-media/README.md

 1. Run `npm install`.

-2. CD client && Run `npm run start` to start the frontend server
+2. CD client && Run `npm run start` to start the frontend client

 Wait for the build process to complete